krishaamer/green-filter-research/research/introduction.md

 It’s safe to say the large majority of products available today do not meet these criteria.

+Each product covered by the policy is required to have a ***Digital Product Passport*** which enables improved processing within the supply chain and includes detailed information to empower consumers to understand the environmental footprint of their purchases.

+## Relevance {#relevance}

 – and protecting biodiversity .

 This research is timely in 2023 because of the convergence of four trends: